mercury-devel/telegram_ytdlp/README.md

 # 📖 Description
 This bot can download:
-- Photos and videos from Instagram and Twitter.
+- Photos and videos from Instagram, Tik Tok.
 - Videos (with quality selection) and audio (in the best quality) from YouTube.
 - Music from SoundCloud.
-- Videos and clips from VKontakte.

 # ⚙️ Project Setup Guide